 Shayna Dulberger is a 2019 Resident Artist

-A sculpture is the art of making two or three-dimensional representations or abstract forms.
-How is this applied to music?
+If a sculpture is the art of making two or three-dimensional representations or abstract forms, then how do we apply that model to the creation of music?
 Are we able to hear dimensions and listen for different parts similar to the way we can walk around a sculpture and see different parts?
 Which musician creates stability?
 Which is peppering the ensemble with colors?
 Which musicians are syncing up on a psychic level?
 In every performance, Shayna Dulberger asks the audience to explore what they are watching and listening to.

 Fay Victor — vocals

 Shayna Dulberger has been living and performing in the NYC area since 2003.
 You can catch her slapping upright bass in her old timey band Nifty Knuckles, rocking out on electric bass in band Chaser and exploring textures and found sounds on tape collages in noise project HOT DATE.
 Dulberger has appeared on over a dozen recordings mostly in the free jazz genre.
 She has performed in ensembles led by William Parker, Ras Moshe, Bill Cole, Charles Gayle, Jonathan Moritz and Chris Welcome.
 She plays electric bass on Cellular Chaos’s record Diamond Teeth Clenched (Skin Graft).
 Dulberger (b.
 1983) is from Mahopac, NY.
 She attended Manhattan School of Music Preparatory Division in High School and was awarded a Bachelor of Music from Mason Gross School of The Arts Conservatory, Rutgers University where she majored in Jazz Performance.
 Aside from performing she currently teaches at Brooklyn Conservatory.